What is Regenerative Branding?

 Empathetic listening to your internal team, your consumer, and to what’s emerging in culture can unlock the emotional truth in your business and dial up the humanity in your brand.
 It may reveal opportunities that you had not considered or turn hunches into strategic plans.

 Through our work over the years with Target, BBMG has helped them adapt to new consumer desires for more sustainable choices and raise the bar on what a mass retailer can offer.
 Our research pinpointed feelings of ambivalence, guilt, and even remorse that consumers feel with all of the packaging and waste piling up in their lives.
 Target wanted to honor those experiences by making it easier and more delightful to access the products they need without the waste.
-BBMG helped design their new Target Zero collection to make it simpler and more delightful to shop waste-free packaging products, and their participation with the Beyond the Bag initiative alongside Walmart, CVS, and other retailers is an ambitious collaboration to reinvent the retail bag and end plastic waste.
+BBMG helped design their Target Zero collection to make it simpler and more delightful to shop waste-free packaging products, and their participation with the Beyond the Bag initiative alongside Walmart, CVS, and other retailers is an ambitious collaboration to reinvent the retail bag and end plastic waste.

 Additive

-With clarity on your brand’s strengths, purpose, and unique role in society, regenerative branding then asks, how might your business be additive and give more than it takes in an interconnected, living ecosystem.
+With clarity on your brand’s strengths, purpose, and unique role in society, regenerative branding then asks, how might your business be additive and give more than it takes in an interconnected, living ecosystem?
 It looks to unite what’s meaningful for consumers with what’s material to the business so that both can thrive long term.

 Applying a regenerative lens can help integrate your business strategy with social and environmental impact to unlock new pathways for leadership.
 In our work with Macy’s, the retailer already had a strong history of community giving and volunteerism, but it had ambition to do more and revive its relevance for a new generation.
 The new social purpose platform we designed, Mission Every One, celebrates bold representation for all and includes a commitment to direct $5 billion by 2025 to their people, partners, products and programs to create a more equitable and sustainable future.
 Mission Every One has helped usher in a new era of positive impact for the company with more voice, choice and ownership including investing $30 million over five years to support entrepreneurs from underrepresented groups in the retail industry.